antoninadert/proto-starter/README.md

 # proto-starter
 An isomorphic (universal) web app starter project.
 This project is designed with developer fun, productivity and happiness in mind.
-This is because it uses Viewmodel for simple Components and state management.
-Viewmodel is easy-to-use and powerful, and blends meticulously well with React.
+Viewmodel for simple Components and state management.
+Viewmodel is easy-to-use and powerful, like Vue syntax but with React ecosystem.
 This starter has Server-side rendering and routing.
 It is also highly extendable using Meteor's capabilities.
-It doesn't rely on many dependancies but can already do a lot.
+(See TODO list below) It doesn't rely on many dependancies but can already do a lot.

 Technology used